tiimgreen/github-cheat-sheet/README.md

 $ git config alias.cm commit
 ```

-NOTE: for an alias with multiple functions use speech marks:
+NOTE: for an alias with multiple functions use quotes:
 ```bash
 $ git config alias.ac 'add -A . && commit'
 ```